lwaaron2023/a3-AaronWaller/README.md

 - (5 points) Describe how your site uses the CRAP principles in the Non-Designer's Design Book readings.
 Which element received the most emphasis (contrast) on each page?
 How did you use proximity to organize the visual information on your page?
 What design elements (colors, fonts, layouts, etc.) did you use repeatedly throughout your site?
 How did you use alignment to organize information and/or increase contrast for particular elements.
 Write a paragraph of at least 125 words *for each of four principles* (four paragraphs, 500 words in total).

-FAQ
----
-**Q: Am I required modify my A2 submission for this assignment?**

-No. If you want to start fresh for A3, you are welcome to do so.
-The option to start with A2 is simply there as a convenience for you.

-**Q: Which CSS framework should I use?
-How do I use it?**

-This is for you to figure out.
-While we do require Express and MongoDB for this assignment, we do not require a specific CSS framework, so we are not going to be discussing a specific one.
-You will be responsible for choosing a CSS framework and learning how to use it.

-**Q: How do I keep my .env file out of my git repo?**

-Create a .gitignore file on your local machine and list your .env file in it.
-Note that while your .env file should NOT appear in your repo, you will still want to [add it to your Render project](https://render.com/docs/configure-environment-variables) so that your website runs successfully.

 **Q: I'm confused about how user accounts work for this assignment.**